Undergraduate Course: Sociology of Intoxication (SCIL10054)

 Course Delivery Information

-Examine the patterns and practices of drug, alcohol and tobacco use in the UK and internationally.
+- Students will examine the patterns and practices of drug, alcohol and tobacco use in the UK and internationally

-Examine the strengths and weaknesses of various sociological, psychological, biological and anthropological approaches to and theories of substance use.
+- Students will be able to critically assess the strengths and weaknesses of various sociological, psychological, biological and anthropological approaches to and theories of substance use

 |I encourage you to read across disciplines, and some of the best work on intoxication is historical, anthropological and journalistic.
 A few examples are: Marshall, Mac (1979) Beliefs, Behaviors, & Alcoholic Beverages: A Cross-cultural Survey, Ann Arbor, University of Michigan; Schivelbusch, W. (1992) Tastes of Paradise: A Social History of Spices, Stimulants, and Intoxicants, London, Vintage/Random House; Walton, Stuart (2001) Out of It: A Cultural History of Intoxication, London, Penguin; and Courtwright, David (2001) Forces of Habit: Drugs and the Making of the Modern World, London, Harvard University Press.|